SUSAN TREGONING PHOTOGRAPHY

 Tupelo National Battlefield 2

-You will have to leave the trace if you wish to see the Tupelo National Battlefield.
+You must leave the Trace to see the Tupelo National Battlefield.
 There is not a lot to see here, just the memorial.

 Exit the Natchez Trace Parkway at milepost #259.7.
-It is one mile east on Main Street.
-The physical address is: 2005 Main Street, Tupelo.
+One mile east on Main Street, the physical address is 2005 Main Street, Tupelo.

 As a side note...